John Henderson, Founder and Executive Director

 John is a “PK.”
 Yes, he is a Pastor’s Kid but he is also a Prodigal Kid.
 After living a colorful early life, John likes to say that he was “given a time out” by God.
 He has been sober since 2002 and helped to found Crossing HOME’s first successful house in 2005.
 Since then, John has led the organization to grow in homes and relationships across Minnesota and the Dakotas.
 John has personally helped men and women with reentry from Wyoming to Wisconsin.

-Darren planted Harvest Christian Center in Isanti, MN in 2003, which has now expanded to a second campus in Sandstone.
-Darren and his wife Linda have been working for the past 11 years with Prison Fellowship’s IFI program at the Minnesota Correctional Facility in Rush City, holding weekly Bible studies with over 50 men.
-The Sedlers have five children, two sons-in-law, a daughter-in-law, and eight grandchildren.
+Darren planted Harvest Christian Center in 2003 with a campus in Sandstone, MN.
+Darren and his wife Linda have been working for the past 17 years with Prison Fellowship’s IFI program at the Minnesota Correctional Facility in Rush City, holding weekly Bible studies with over 50 men.
+The Sedlers have five children, three sons-in-law, a daughter-in-law, and 12 grandchildren.

 Jerome P. Muggili, Secretary/Treasurer